Amonsiba/EE282/homework4.md

 #redirect to reports/n50.txt
 | fold -w 60 \ #cuts characters by 60 within each line
 > $processed/unitigs.fa
 #Output file is unitigs.fa which is in fasta file and cut into 60 characters

-### Assembly Assessment

-#1.
-Calculate the N50 of your assembly and compare it to the Drosophila community reference's contig N50
 #To see the N50 of my assembled sequence
 less $reports/n50.txt
 #n50 - 4,494,246